 In conclusion, I do recommend 'Heir to the Shadows' to people who have read and enjoyed the first instalment of the Black Jewels books.
 My only real problem with the text is that it seems too short - a lot of the later books (outside the trilogy) really refer to stuff that happen around the time of this book, but aren't revealed until much later.
 'Heir to the Shadows' is a bit like an interlude and is more about story building than either of the other two books in the initial trilogy.
 I think that potential readers should be aware of 'Dreams Made Flesh' and perhaps have a copy handy, but don't read the very last story until after you finish the trilogy.
 Furthermore, the short story Zuulaman really explains why Saetan let Daemon and Lucivar get taken away from him.
 He actually refers to that story in the middle of 'Heir to the Shadows' - but it is a vague mention which I feel should have been explained here rather than later on.

-Review: Angels and Airwaves ‘We Don’t need to Whisper’
+Nails.When ‘We Don’t need to Whisper

 (Start the Machine)